KillerShoaib/KillerShoaib.github.io/content/posts/tAI/index.en.md

 | `--anthropic`       | string  | Set the Anthropic API key                                                                           | `tai --anthropic YOUR_ANTHROPIC_API_KEY`          |
 | `--openrouter`      | string  | Set the OpenRouter API key                                                                          | `tai --openrouter YOUR_OPENROUTER_API_KEY`        |

 > There is another option in the `others` tab of `settings`.
-Where you can set the all the model to use `Open router` api key.
-Then you only just provide your own `Open router` api key and use every model.
+Where you can set all the models to use `Open router` api key.
+Then you only just provide your own `Open router` api key and use every model (OpenAI, Google, Anthropic, etc).
 But then the default `open router` api key (which was being used for free models) will be disabled.